reylined/TransformerJM/README.md

 ## Annotated Example

 The following is a walkthrough of the TransformerJM method on a simulated dataset.
 We demonstrate how the model is trained and used for prediction.
 First, we import the necessary libraries.
+Of note, `TransformerJM.py` defines the transformer class, `functions.py` contains several support functions for running the transformer, and `loss.py` contains the two objective functions which TransformerJM is trained on.

 ```python
 # Pytorch